MertOzbay/Projects-Java/src/main/java/EveryMST/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The challenge in this task is to make sure we produce every possible Spanning Tree but do not make copies of the same tree more than once.
 The logic I follow looks like this:

 ![screenshot_image](./descriptive_image.png)

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I start with the source vertex and go through incoming edges.
+I pick one edge and build every possible Spanning Tree recursively.
+Then I remove that edge and move onto the next one, going through all incoming edges and generating all spanning trees.
+I follow this logic at every recursive level, continuing until an MST is complete or the total weight of the Spanning Tree exceeds the minimum, in which case it is discarded.